Restaurants in MARCO ISLAND, FL, US

 23-03-47 locations

 Basic - Nonfood-contact surface soiled with grease, food debris, dirt, slime or dust.
-There is a buildup of grease and dust on the hood filters....
+There is a buildup of grease on the hood filters....

 No Violations Were Observed...